The easiest way to get to Ostuni is to fly straight to Brindisi (the nearest airport) or Bari.

 Alternatively you can fly to Rome, Milan, Naples or Pescara where you can take an internal flight to Brindisi or Bari or a train to Ostuni.

-Once your booking is finalised we will send you detailed information about location of place booked and a map to help you get there.
+Once your booking is finalised the owner will send you detailed information about location of place booked and a map to help you get there.

-Ideally you should call the owner of the rental who will sort out the problem.
+Ideally you should call the owner of the rental/B&B who will sort out the problem.
 Should you need any help from us we will be glad to help.

-When you have submitted your enquiry and personal details our consultant will check your request and confirm availability within few hours.
-You can then finalise the booking contacting us again.
+When you have submitted your enquiry and personal details the owner will get your request and confirm availability within few hours.

 Yes.
-You will need to make a deposit of 20% of the total amount.
+You will need to make a deposit to secure your reservation.
 The remaining part of your total cost will be made on arrival or at the end of your stay.
 Payment of deposit can be made using our Secure Payment System with Paypal.

-Usually there is no fixed time for checking in.
-Let us know your time of arrival and we will let you know if you can check in straight away.
+There is no fixed time for checking in although usually is not before 2.00 PM.
+Let owner know your time of arrival and he/she will let you know if you can check earlier.

 There are discounts for children in most places listed on this site.
 Please check each accommodation listing.
 If a discount is not listed then you can always ask for one.